ptabriz/Immersive_Virtual_environment_experiment/README.md

 # Immersive Virtual environment experiment
 Application for designing and implementation, and data collection for user-experience and perception surveys in Immersive Virtual Reality environments.
+Researchers can select from variety of common experiment design parameters (randomization, group assignment, etc.), use their preferred immersive stimuli type and survey, and save the experiment results and user behavior metrics as analysis-ready text files.

 <img src="img/anim_exp.gif" width=62%> <img src="img/participant_1.jpg" width=28%>